 Internal stakeholders within the City of Guelph and key external stakeholders were consulted to determine the interests, concerns and options for parkland dedication policies moving forward.

 Feedback from stakeholders (summer and fall 2017)

-Key stakeholders were consulted on June 29, 2017 and again on October 5, 2017 through focus groups.
+Consulting with key stakeholders took place on June 29, 2017 and again on October 5, 2017 through focus groups.
 The general public was informed and engaged through an open house on October 5, 2017.
 A paper and online survey was conducted to gain feedback.

 The City began to draft guidelines and framework for an updated bylaw based on stakeholder feedback.

-Draft Parkland Dedication Bylaw ready for review (Spring 2018)
+Draft Parkland Dedication Bylaw ready for review (April 2018)

 The draft Parkland Dedication Bylaw was presented to the public for review in April 2018.

-A staff report with the proposed draft bylaw will be presented to Council for approval in January 2019.
+A staff report with the proposed bylaw will be presented to the Committee of the Whole for a decision on January 14, 2019.

 Frequently asked questions

 The Planning Act allows municipalities to require that land for park or other public recreational purpose be given to the City as part of the approval of a development application.
 The contribution can come in the form of land for a future park or payment in lieu of land.